viris/android/vaccine/Readme-Runtime.txt

 #5.
 Setup DDI
 ###########################
-#a.
-Poll libraries from Phone and build Dalvikhook
+#a 	Poll libraries from Phone and build Dalvikhook
 ###########################

 cd ddi/dalvikhook/jni/libs